Marketers and Media Organizations: We are One

 85% of social media traffic comes from Facebook, although they spend 89% less time on site

-To combat high bounce rates, publishers need to foster a direct relationship with their audience through measurable opportunities for on-site interaction and conversion.
+To combat high bounce rates, media organizations need to foster a direct relationship with their audience through measurable opportunities for on-site interaction and conversion.

 Social Media for Engagement: The Perils